 Kristen Mapes

-Assistant Director of Digital Humanities
+Associate Director of Digital Humanities

-Kristen Mapes is the Assistant Director of Digital Humanities in the College of Arts and Letters and the academic advisor for the Digital Humanities minor and graduate certificate.
+Kristen Mapes is the Associate Director of Digital Humanities in the College of Arts and Letters and the academic advisor for the Digital Humanities minor and graduate certificate.
 She regularly teaches DH285: Introduction to Digital Studies in the Arts and Humanities and co-created and runs the Technology, Humanities, and the Arts in London and Scotland study abroad program.
 Kristen joined the College of Arts and Letters after completing an Master of Arts in Medieval Studies at the Fordham University and an Master of Library and Information Science from Rutgers University.
 Find out more about Kristen, including past course syllabi and technology tutorials, at kristenmapes.com.
 Schedule a meeting with Kristen here.

-Headshot of Max
+Headshot of Max Evjen smiling forward with glasses

 Max Evjen